Student Charter

 What facilities are available for students with an impairment and/or chronic illness?

 Your study programme will accommodate for your medical circumstances.
 Students with an impairment and/or chronic illness should contact a student counsellor or student advisor to discuss what facilities are desirable and possible.
 More information on facilities for students with functional impairments can be found in the Education and Examination Regulations and the study guide of your study programme.
-Here you can also download a list of commonly used facilities for students with an impairment.
 Information for the entire university about studying with an impairment can be found here.
-You can make an appointment with a student counsellor through the Radboud University website, where you will be able to find more information.
-Students facing study delays due to an impairment may be eligible for financial support.
+You can also download a list of commonly-used facilities for students with an impairment here.
+You can make an appointment with a student counsellor through the Radboud University website, who can provide you with more information.
+Students with a study delay as the result of a functional impairment are eligible for financial support.
 Sometimes an extension of financial aid via DUO is possible.

 What provisions are there for students with long-term illnesses, who are experiencing family circumstances, pregnant students and informal carers?

 Contact your student advisor or a student counsellor to discuss what facilities you may be eligible for if your circumstances affect your study progress.
-For example, you may be eligible for the adapted studying pilot.
+For example, you may be eligible for adapted studying.
 If your studies are delayed due to special circumstances, you may be eligible for financial support.
 This is set out in the Profiling Fund Regulations.

 What facilities are available for pregnant students?